resetes12/pokeemerald/README.md

 * PokéMarts' items change with every badge.
 * AI improvements, although nothing too drastic.
 * Amulet coin works always, doesn't matter who has it.
-* New NPC in the Battle Frontier Pokécenter that lets you turn off some enabled challenges from your savegame (EvoLimit, Mirror, Mirror Thief, Limit Difficulty, Pokémon Faint, One Type challenge, Party Limit, PokeCenter Challenge, No Items (Player), No Items (Trainer))
+* New NPC in the Battle Frontier Pokécenter that lets you turn off some enabled challenges from your savegame (EvoLimit, Mirror, Mirror Thief, Limit Difficulty, One Type challenge, Party Limit, PokeCenter Challenge, No Items (Player), No Items (Trainer))

 **Map related:**
 * Navel Rock is now a proper dungeon.